by Karen Sheffler, MS, CCC-SLP, BCS-S of SwallowStudy.com

 - Our comprehensive evaluations do not diagnose issues in the esophagus, but they can aide in differential diagnosis by noting suspected esophageal motility versus obstructive esophageal issues.
 We can make timely and appropriate referrals.

-- Aspiration after the swallow may be due to stasis in the esophagus with supraesophageal reflux (also known as a retrograde flow or esophageal backflow) into the laryngeal vestibule.
+- Aspiration after the swallow may be due to stasis or retention in the esophagus with supraesophageal reflux (also known as a retrograde flow or esophageal backflow) into the laryngeal vestibule.
 This is different from gastroesophageal reflux.

 - Treatments for a pharyngeal problem can affect the esophagus.
 The effortful swallow may help distal esophageal clearance.
 However, the strategies of double swallow, valsalva, and the Mendelsohn can negatively affect the bolus flow through the esophagus.
 For example: the double swallow, if done within 10 seconds of the primary swallow, can halt the secondary peristaltic wave in the esophagus (this is a necessary cleaning wave triggered neurologically by the distention of the esophagus itself).
 Per O’Rourke, evidence from HRM (High Resolution Manometry) shows to wait at least 10 seconds after the first swallow before performing a dry swallow.
 We are balancing risks of pharyngeal residue versus risks of esophageal dysphagia, but the main issue is to make informed treatment recommendations.